NickelannG/holbertonschool-simple_shell/README.md

 7. [Simple Shell Dream Team](#sparkles-simple-shell-dream-team-sparkles)

 ## Description
-This program is a custom implementation of the command language interpreter SHELL.
+This program is a custom implementation of the SHELL command line language interpreter.
 It was created as part of the final group project for sprint 1 Holberton School Australia Cohort 23.

 ## Output
 - Unless specified otherwise, your program **must have the exact same output as** ```sh (/bin/sh)``` as well as the exact same error output.